LongDataAnalysis/LDvine/README.md

 	Finally, the data set has 462 subjects with at most 5 follow-ups.
 In total, the data has 1713 rows and 6 columns.

-- `src`: Contains R functions (.R) that implement the methods in this R project.
+- `src`: Contains R functions (.R) that implement the methods in this paper.

 - `examples`: Contains RMarkdown (.Rmd) files with the complied pdf versions.
 This folder contains two sub-folders: